Allen3857/HW3-of-Embedded-System/README.md

 1. Open the BLE tool, and choose "GATT server".
 2. Go to "set Service" (in the upper right three-dots icon), click "Property", and tick "Notify".
 Then click "Apply".
 3. Run the Python code.
-4. Find you device number.
+4. Find your device number.
 5. Go to "SHOW LOG", and you will find that the CCCD value has been changed (in this example, the value change to 0x0002).